 4, Duration of detoxification

-There is heated debate on the duration of time one would need in order for Niacin to work.
+There is heated debate on the duration of time one would need for Niacin to work.
 Some sources claim it can work in 24 hours, while others claim you will need at least 5 days for it to work.

 During the drug test day, some sources recommend taking the supplement and a lot of water before the test.
 Others disagree with this notion and claim it only increases the chances of a positive result.